 Yoga with Julie Potter British Wheel of Yoga Foundation Diploma (60hr) British Wheel of Yoga Diploma (500hr teacher training course) Natural Bodies Diploma (350hr teacher training course) Grounded Yoga Teacher Training with Pete Blackaby Continual ongoing personal development training with various tutors

 I first came to yoga in 1993 as, what was then, a weekly interlude from an over busy work and family life.
-Juggling bringing up 4 young children, a divorce, career change and house moving I soon recognised that my yoga was the one stabilising factor in my life and was giving me all sorts of benefits in terms of general health and wellbeing.
+In the chaos of juggling 4 young children, a divorce, career change and house movie, I soon recognised that my yoga was the one stabilising factor in my life and was giving me all sorts of benefits in terms of general health and wellbeing.

 I was encouraged by my tutor to train as a teacher and I qualified with the BWY in 2004, and quickly developed into having a teaching week of 12-18 classes.